Watergate scandal: "Smoking Gun" conversation

-The FBI traced $4,500 from the burglars' hotel room to Barker's account and then to $89,000 in four Mexican checks and a $25,000 check from Kenneth Dahlberg — closing in on the "money trail" source: CRP contributions.
+The FBI traced $4,500 from the burglars' suite to Barker's account, which had received $89,000 in four Mexican checks and a $25,000 check from the CRP's Midwest finance chairman Kenneth Dahlberg, closing in on the "money trail" source: CRP contributions.
 The FBI's progress—including a hypothesis by the Washington field office head that Watergate was "in furtherance of the White House efforts to locate and identify 'leaks'"—alarmed the White House.
 As Gray was considering CIA involvement, Dean, Haldeman, and Mitchell plotted to have the CIA pressure the FBI to drop its probe under the pretense of national security.
 On June 23, Nixon approved the plan and instructed Haldeman in a recorded conversation known as the "Smoking Gun" tape:

 "...
 When you get in (inaudible) people, say 'Look, the problem is that this will open the whole, the whole Bay of Pigs thing, and the President just feels that ah, without going into the details — don't, don't lie to them to the extent to say no involvement, but just say this is a comedy of errors, without getting into it, the President believes that it is going to open the whole Bay of Pigs thing up again.
 And, ah, because these people are plugging for (inaudible) and that they should call the FBI in and (inaudible) don't go any further into this case period!'"

-Haldeman and Ehrlichman relayed this message to CIA Director Richard Helms and Deputy Director Vernon Walters in a White House meeting: Helms agreed to pressure the FBI to end their investigation by claiming that it might reveal CIA money laundering.
+Haldeman and Ehrlichman relayed this message to CIA director Richard Helms and deputy director Vernon Walters in a White House meeting: Helms agreed to pressure the FBI to end their investigation by claiming that it might reveal CIA money laundering.
 Although he threatened to resign, Walters reluctantly repeated this message to Gray; he refused to halt the investigation unless the CIA put the request in writing, which it rebuffed.

-The meaning of "the whole Bay of Pigs thing"—which Nixon also called a "scab" and "a lot of hanky-panky"—has drawn much attention.
+The meaning of "the whole Bay of Pigs thing" has drawn much attention.
 Helms deemed it "incoherent"; investigators for the Senate Select Committee on Intelligence suspected it referred to the then-secret CIA assassination attempts on Cuban leader Castro but did not raise the subject with Nixon during 1975 testimony.
 Haldeman's memoir said it was Nixon's "way of reminding Helms, not so gently, of the cover-up of the CIA assassination attempts on the hero of the Bay of Pigs, Fidel Castro, a CIA operation that may have triggered the Kennedy tragedy and which Helms desperately wanted to hide."
-(Note: Commentator Chris Matthews claims that this was fabricated by the ghostwriter (Haldeman died shortly after publication).
-This was denied by the ghostwriter and the New York Times Books editor, who said that Haldeman was a "control freak" who would not have allowed such an insertion.)
+(Note: Commentator Chris Matthews claims that this was fabricated by ghostwriter Joseph Dimona (Haldeman died shortly after publication).
+This was denied by the ghostwriter and The New York Times Books editor, who said that Haldeman was a "control freak" who would not have allowed such an insertion.)
 Journalist Jefferson Morley cites another tape in which Nixon mentions "the 'Who shot John?' angle" to support Haldeman's interpretation.